redkinng/alphaAndroid/README.md

 # alphaAndroid
-Just starting in the android world
+Just started in the android world